Skip to main content

 Dynamic Applications allow for fields to be created and removed during the instance.
 These applications are useful when fields might be created or removed with time or as data changes.

 The subclass to implement is io.deephaven.appmode.DynamicApplication for making your app a dynamic application.
 Be sure to package this into a jar file and provide it as a third-party dependency to Deephaven’s server.
-See How to install Java packages for more information.
+See How to install and use Java packages for more information.

 The .app configuration file is as follows: